 I’ve compiled 3 added practices derived from the Deer Park Monastery’s teachings.
 Easily implement these practices into your daily life for greater self-awareness, more meaningful meditation and spiritual awakening.

 Spiritual Practice 1–Set an hourly alarm on your phone

-I remember my ex-fiance once set up a daily alarm for me in my phone that said, I love you.
-It was such a beautiful and sweet reminder to have pop into my world.
+I remember my ex-fiance once set up a daily alarm for me on my phone that said, I love you.
+It was such a beautiful and sweet reminder to have popped into my world.
 This was amazing until I was shooting a TV show for the OWN network in this beautiful house in Los Angeles.
-My phone was in my purse in the back room of the house.
+My phone was in my purse in the backroom of the house.
 The alarm went off, the audio guys could hear it and it completely blew a take.
 I still feel mortified when I hear that ringtone, but I love the gesture so much.

 Spiritual Practice 2–Write out Gathas and place them strategically around the house

 Gathas are little verses or poems that can be used as part of your daily mindfulness practice.
-It’s helpful to learn the Gathas and recite them silently during any activity of your choice, from making the bed to doing the laundry or even while cooking.
+It’s helpful to learn the Gathas and recite them silently during any activity of your choice.
+Activities such as making the bed to doing the laundry or even while cooking.
 Reciting the Gathas helps you focus and really concentrate on what you’re doing, on your awareness, on your breathing.

-I loved Thich Nhat Hahn’s gathas so much that I came home and used my label maker to put gathas all around the house to help bring me home to myself during the day.
-One of my favorite gathas is for washing your feet (I use it when I’m taking a shower):
+I loved Thich Nhat Hahn’s gathas so much that I came home and used my label maker to put gathas all around the house.
+They help bring me home to myself during the day.
+One of my favorite gathas is for washing your feet (I use it when I’m taking a shower).
+It states: